tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 * Utilizing privacy-preserving attestation schemes (e.g., DAA {{-rats-daa}}), or
 * Utilizing Attesters manufactured with group identities (e.g., {{FIDO-REQS}}).

+The latter two also have the property of hiding the peer's identity from the RP.

 Note that the equivalent of OCSP "stapling" involves using a passport topology where the Verifier's involvement is unrelated to the TLS session.

 # IANA Considerations